Fighting for Nursing Home Patients

 If your loved one has been injured while under the care of a nursing home facility, contact our office in Schaumburg, Illinois, so we can investigate what happened.

 With over 60 years of combined experience, our lawyers have successfully obtained compensation for victims of nursing home neglect.
-Below is a list of some common fact patterns we have witnessed in nursing home neglect cases:
+Below is a list of some fact patterns in nursing home neglect cases:

 - A bed-bound, 85-year-old nursing home resident without a special air mattress and not periodically turned developed Stage IV bedsores on buttocks and coccyx which became infected and caused death.

 - The nursing home did not create a fall prevention plan at admission for 83-year-old with a history of falls, resulting in fall, brain bleed and death.